ChatZilla-Replacement-Project/.github/README.md

 ## From Quassel and SMUXI
 * These clients can connect to a remote routing server.
 This is kind of like a private bouncer built right in.
 You could have your client computers X and Y.  But they both connect to "server" routing to the real IRC server.

+## From non-IRC clients
+IRC clients aren't limited to the best ideas.

+### Element (Matrix) and Discord users can paste long blocks of text and/or images into the input box
+This works by having the server then stores a copy online.
+Since we don't have that ability with a server, we can't simply allow that.
+But it's handy.
+So we'd rely on something like [Paste.pics](https://paste.pics/) and [PasteBin.com](https://pastebin.com).
+Both might have to be written as plugins so if their API changes, we can simply issue a new version of the plugin.
+Plus, users could choose which site to use.

+### Element (Matrix) can a really good marker line
+While Discord also has a decent marker line, Element's version is better.
+The user can switch between the first post they missed and the most recent as often as they want.
+When the user first arrives back at their computer, Element is waiting at the first missed post.
+You press Escape to clear the marker.
+Discord waits at the most recent post.

 # The vision
 The intention is to end up with a user interface, or UI, largely based on that of cZ.
 Internally, we like the idea of maintaining some of the logic in the existing cZ application.
 However, the code in there is ancient.
 Not only is it relying on the old XUL technology, but it predates the newer JavaScript lannguage features like classes.